 Keep food in square, stackable plastic containers rather than round ones, as this shape lets you store more containers and looks neater.
 Or you may find it more space efficient to store food in zip-lock bags.

 Another great space saver is decluttering packaging before you place items in the fridge.
 The cardboard can often be taken off such things as yoghurts and dips as the use by dates are usually printed directly on the pots – this applies to to food stored in cupboards and pantries.

 Top Tip: Line your salad trays with kitchen roll and remove fruit and veg from it’s plastic packaging.
 Keeping these items dry will help them stay fresh and crisp for longer.

 Make use of magnets

 Running out of room in the kitchen is a common problem to have.
 Make sure you have ideas like these on your side to really maximise all of that space.
-If you need further inspiration, read about more tips on decluttering and organising your kitchen.
+If you need further inspiration, read more tips on decluttering and organising your kitchen.